Camping out is a gradual and gentle technique to help children over six months of age learn to fall asleep by themselves.

 What is camping out?

-The idea behind camping out is to help children learn how to settle themselves to sleep, rather than you feeding, patting or cuddling them to sleep.
+The idea behind camping out is to help children learn to settle themselves to sleep, rather than you feeding, patting or cuddling them to sleep.

 Steps for camping out

 - Place a bed or chair next to your baby’s cot.